 You’re allowed to switch repayment plans as often as needed.
 But you must keep in mind that opting for a lower monthly payment for your student loans may increase the interest you have to pay.
 That’s why it’s crucial to think carefully before you decide to change your repayment plan.

-It’s advised to go for a higher monthly payment but shorter loan term if you can afford it to pay off your loans faster.
+It’s advised to go for a higher monthly payment but a shorter loan term if you can afford it to pay off your loans faster.
 It’s not easy to have a debt obligation for many long years.

 Repayment Plan Options